 This weatherproof hiking shoe has leather overlays which act as a mudguard and add durability.
 A pull tab is attached on the heel to facilitate on and off.

 Remove loose dirt using a soft-bristled brush or hand towel.
 To take off stains, gently rub it with a gum eraser in a circular motion and brush it afterward.
-For stubborn stains, mix a small amount of water and vinegar in a damp cloth and apply it on the affected area.
+For stubborn stains, mix a small amount of water and vinegar in a damp cloth and apply it to the affected area.
 Note that this may cause a slight discoloration.

 Clean the footbed manually using a soft cloth and mild detergent.
 Air dry it.
 Never machine wash.
 For leather care, the brand suggests using a nubuck leather cleaner which is also available on most footwear retailers.